 - a.
+Except as set forth in Section F.6 a through e below, generally, labor-related activity shall not be treated as a separate permit category.
+If labor-related activity takes the form of Distribution, Survey, Solicitation or Demonstration the activity shall immediately cease and all of the provisions of F.1 through F.5, above, and F.7 through F.11, below, shall apply except as provided for in F.6.b, F.6.c and F.6.d below. - b.
+Employers may permit their employees, their representatives to undertake

+SEATTLE-TACOMA INTERNATIONAL AIRPORT SCHEDULE OF RULES AND REGULATIONS NO. 5

+Port

-Generally, labor-related activity shall not be treated as a separate permit category.
-If labor-related activity takes the form of Distribution, Survey, Solicitation or Demonstration, all of the provisions of F.1 through F.5, above, and F.7 through F.11, below, shall apply except as provided for in F.6.b, F.6.c and F.6.d below. - b.
-Employers may permit employees, their representatives or others to undertake Distribution, Survey, Solicitation or Demonstration in the employer's leased area, subject to the provisions of Section F.8. - c.
-Subject to the provisions of Section F.8, one or more employees of an employer doing business at the Airport may engage in conversations with other employees regarding matters of mutual benefit of other employees of the employer without providing notice and without first obtaining a permit in any location as long as the conduct in that location does not interfere with Airport operations or pose a safety or security concern. - d.
-Subject to the provisions of Section F.8, any person may discuss wages, benefits, or terms and conditions of employment with any employee of an employer doing business at the Airport without providing notice and without first obtaining a permit in any location even if the activity involves a distribution of material as long as such distribution is associated with the conversation about wages, benefits or terms and conditions of employment.
+Distribution, Survey, Solicitation or Demonstration in the employer's leased area, subject to the provisions of Section F.8.

+- c.
+Subject to the provisions of Section F.8, one or more employees of an employer doing business at the Airport may engage in conversations with other employees regarding matters of mutual benefit of other employees of the employer without providing notice and without first obtaining a permit in any location as long as the conduct in that location does not interfere with Airport operations or pose a safety or security concern or cause a group to assemble into a gathering of more than ten (10) individuals in which case the activity shall be considered a Demonstration or be subject to requirements of Section F.6.e. - d.
+Subject to the provisions of Section F.8, any person may discuss wages, benefits, or terms and conditions of employment with any employee of an employer doing business at the Airport without providing notice and without first obtaining a permit in any location even if the activity involves a distribution of material as long as such distribution is associated with the conversation about wages, benefits or terms and conditions of employment and so long as such distribution activity does not cause a group of more than ten (10) individuals to assemble and is not distributed outside of the group assembled, in which case the activity shall be considered Distribution or a Demonstration or be subject to requirements of Section F.6.e. - In recognition of the unique requirements for labor related activity to take place e. in proximity to employees at their workplaces and to balance these needs with the operational need to constrain these meetings to one area, and subject to the provisions of Section F.8, groups of individuals ranging in number from eleven (11) to twenty-five (25) may hold a labor related meeting at the Airport ("Labor Related Meeting") at Port designated location(s) with the prior approval of Director, Airport Operations.
+Individuals attending these Labor Related Meetings may include union members and representatives, other Airport employees and union invited guests.
+The meeting will be inward facing, closed to the general public, and limited to no more than one hour.
+Meeting requester/sponsor will be responsible for limiting attendance to no more than twenty-five (25) people at any one time and will cooperate with Airport employees to enforce that limit.
+Amplified sound and/or signage is prohibited.
+Meeting requester/sponsor and those participating in the meeting will remove any items brought to the Airport and clean up the area after the meeting.
+Noncompliance to this Section shall be considered a Violation under Section F.10.
+Applications for Labor Related Meetings must be received at least five (5) business days in advance of the requested date of the event.